GoogleChromeLabs/quicklink/README.md

 The _amount of time_ each link needs to stay inside the viewport before being prefetched, in milliseconds.

 #### options.el
-Type: `HTMLElement`<br>
+Type: `HTMLElement|NodeList<A>`<br>
 Default: `document.body`

-The DOM element to observe for in-viewport links to prefetch.
+The DOM element to observe for in-viewport links to prefetch or the NodeList of Anchor Elements.

 #### options.limit
 Type: `Number`<br>